vPeteWalker/calmbootcamp/calm_win/calm_win.rst

 (Optional) Managing MSSQL with Era
 ++++++++++++++++++++++++++++++++++

-Complete the :ref:`era` lab to gain a basic understanding of Era's capabilities and operation.
+Complete the :term:`era` lab to gain a basic understanding of Era's capabilities and operation.

 Log into your BugNET application with the default credentials (**admin/password**) and follow the wizard to create a new project.